cityofaustin/digital-services-style-guide/_words/what-is-service-oriented-language.md

 ---
-title: Speak to the people, not over them
+title: What is service-oriented language?
 position: 2
 ---
 We want to make sure that people living in- or visiting- Austin can understand what’s on the City’s website.
 Moving forward, we want to take a people- and service-oriented approach to speak to residents.